no-sec-marko/Dradis-Client/README.md

 PyDradis
 =======
 <h3>
-Dradis API Python Wrapper 0.2.0
+Dradis API Python Wrapper 0.2.1
 </h3>

 Updated by GoVanguard.
 Originally created by Novacoast.

 License
 -
-Pydradis is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Pydradis3 is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Pydradis is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Pydradis3 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.